Inside: Fun ways to decorate Easter eggs with toddlers and small children.

 Spring is finally here and Easter is just around the corner!
 And I don’t know about your kids, but my son has been obsessed with eggs ever since those surprise kinder eggs hit YouTube.
 So I knew it was time to get on the egg bandwagon and start gathering up fun ways to decorate eggs with the kids for Easter.

-There are so many ways to go about decorating eggs, but I wanted to go dye-free considering that decorating anything with toddlers or preschoolers is bound to get messy.
+There are so many ways to go about decorating eggs, but I wanted to go dye-free considering that decorating anything with toddlers or preschoolers is bound to get messy…(unless you have some of these to use!).
 I figure I’ll try to keep it simple, yet still fun this year.

 I love how Allison from No Time for Flashcards makes it easy for kids to color eggs in a plastic bag!
 Just squeeze in some washable paints with the egg and shake up for little-to-no clean-up for parents!

 If you’re not afraid of a little mess, see how Mess for Less creates beautiful colored eggs using liquid water colors.
 Perfect for little ones who enjoy using droppers to practice fine-motor skills.